brunohadlich/brunohadlich.github.io/_posts/2019-4-7-Dijkstra-python-implementation.md

 ---
 layout: post
-title: Python implementation of Dijkstra algorihthm!
+title: Python implementation of Dijkstra algorihthm
 ---

 When I was trying to implement Dijkstra algorithm in Python from pseudocodes I found on websites like this one from Wikipedia.